Now—amid the coronavirus pandemic—Black-owned vegan businesses need support more than ever.

-Here are 21 Black-owned vegan restaurants and businesses you can support right now.
+If you’re looking for Black-owned vegan restaurants and businesses to assist during the pandemic and long after, here are 21 companies that you can support right now.

 21 Black-Owned Vegan Businesses to Support Right Now